mohityadav04/scraping_with_go/README.md

 2. Make sure you have docker and docker-compose installed on your machine.
 3. Once you are in root directory of project run command: `docker-compose up` or `sudo docker-compose up`
 4. App runs on port **5000**.
+5. API only accepts product page url of amazon.

 Curl commands: